Skip to main content

 The OMB control number isn’t editable and will be the same for all Good Faith Estimates.

-Can I still use the Good Faith Estimate assessment template?
+Can I still use the Good Faith Estimate template?

-If you prefer to use our Good Faith Estimate for Health Care Items and Services assessment template, you can find it in our Template Library.
+If you prefer to use our Good Faith Estimate for Health Care Items and Services template, you can find it in our Template Library.
 This template can be edited and customized, if needed.
-To learn more, see Adding an assessment to a client's chart.
+To learn more, see Adding an other document to a client's chart.

 Can I add a suffix to my name in the Provider section?

-Anything entered in the field will appear in the Provider section of your clients’ Good Faith Estimates.
+The suffix will appear in the Provider section of Good Faith Estimates you create going forward.

 Can I create a Good Faith Estimate for a client using the SimplePractice mobile app?